RandomDudeXLD/Aeternus-Policies/README.md

 - *User Installation:* Users may add Omicron to their personal Discord accounts by following the provided installation links or procedures (App Installation).

-- *Guild Installation:* Administrators can invite Omicron to their Discord servers (guilds) using the provided invite links, granting the bot certain permissions as needed.
+- *Guild Installation:* Users with the required permissions can invite Omicron to their Discord servers (guilds) using the provided invite links, granting the bot certain permissions as needed.

 **2. User Responsibilities**

 You are expected to comply with Discord's Terms of Service and Community Guidelines while using Omicron.
 The following actions are prohibited:

-- *Exploitation or Abuse:* Any attempts to crash, slow down or disrupt the app's functionality is not allowed.
+- *Exploitation or Abuse:* Any attempts to crash, slow down or disrupt the app's functionality are not allowed.
 - *Unauthorized Access:* You may not attempt to obtain unauthorized access to the app's data, features or backend systems.

 **3. App Availability and Changes**